-Mark's approach comes from an underlying fascination with people and their interaction with the environment.
+Forbes' approach to photography comes from an underlying fascination with people and their interaction with the environment.
 He has an uncanny knack of capturing the layers of beauty that exist everywhere around us.
 "I am an avid people watcher.
 When I'm out in the street, or even just day to day, I'm constantly seeing beautiful and interesting images and stories in my head.”

 "I love the ability that photography gives me to tell a story.
-Especially when that story has a connection to the world that we live in.
-I feel this enjoyment every time I shoot."
+Especially when that story has a connection to the world that we live in."

 As an artist born overseas and practicing in Australia, I acknowledge the Australian Aboriginal and Torres Strait Islander peoples as the first inhabitants of the nation and the traditional custodians of the lands where we live, learn and work.